Alibaba's Tsai in deal for stake in NBA's Brooklyn Nets

-NEW YORK, Oct 27 (Reuters) - Joseph Tsai, vice chairman of Chinese internet conglomerate Alibaba Group Holding Ltd , has struck a deal to buy a 49 percent stake in the Brooklyn Nets of the National Basketball Association, according to two sources familiar with the matter.
+NEW YORK (Reuters) - Joseph Tsai, vice chairman of Chinese internet conglomerate Alibaba Group Holding Ltd (BABA.N), has struck a deal to buy a 49 percent stake in the Brooklyn Nets of the National Basketball Association, according to two sources familiar with the matter.

 Reuters reported this month that Tsai was in advanced talks to buy a stake in the Nets, which Tsai subsequently denied.